rnelson0/puppetconf/2016/one/02_details.md

 * PE has quarterly upgrades, POSS has more frequent updates.
  * Try not to get more than 2 MINORs behind.
+ * The less frequently you do something, the more painful it us.
+Upgrade early and upgrade often!
  * Anticipate new versions by changing your Gemfile/rspec-tests to test against puppet version `~>4.0` (latest 4.x) and run `bundle update` before manual tests.
 Your test setup won't be surprised when `v4.next` is released.

 * Aim for master upgrade times of <1h - it's possible!